harmin-parra/pytest-report-extras/docs/user_guide.rst

       This is a test adding XML & JSON attachments
       """
       report.attach(
-          comment="This is a XML document:",
+          "This is a XML document:",
           body="<root><child>text</child></root>",
           mime=report.Mime.application_xml
       )

       report.attach(
           comment="This is a JSON document:",
-          source="/path/to/file",
+          source="path/to/file",
           mime=report.Mime.application_json
       )